Cougar kills man, injures another near North Bend

 One person was killed and another injured in a mountain lion attack near North Bend, the King County Sheriff's Office is reporting.

-The injured victim, believed to be in his 40s, was transported to Harborview Medical Center in Seattle, the Sheriff's Office said.
+The injured victim, 31, was transported to Harborview Medical Center's emergency department in Seattle.

+"He is currently awake and alert and in serious condition," the hospital tweeted at 2:26 p.m.

 The two men were mountain biking when they were attacked before noon, according to the Sheriff's Office.